 Not only this, but NordVPN can bypass geo-restrictions and give you access to censored content on the web.
 Thanks to its obfuscated servers, you can use the VPN in some of the most restricted places like China.
 Fans of Netflix can also bypass the streaming service’s firewall to enjoy unlimited online content.

 ExpressVPN is a paid VPN service that gives you the freedom to switch between 160 server locations in 94 countries while keeping your IP address and data safe.
-It works with Windows, Mac, mobile, and tablet devices, routers, consoles, and Smart TVs.
+It works with Windows, Mac, mobile, tablet devices, routers, consoles, and Smart TVs.

 Fortunately, ExpressVPN offers great security in other ways; military-grade encryption, super-secure protocols including the Lightway protocol, and a zero-logs policy.

-CyberGhost has VPNs apps for all of the most popular operating systems, but also for Amazon Fire TV and Apple TV.
+CyberGhost has VPNs apps for all of the most popular operating systems and Amazon Fire TV, and Apple TV.
 This means that your Internet Service Provider (ISP) need never know that you’re watching TV with a VPN since the kill switch will kick into action should your VPN connection ever go down.

-Another great VPN is Surfshark.
-This provider has a kill switch to ensure your web traffic stays traffic, but this isn’t the only security feature it employs to protect user browsing data.
-Customers also can enjoy several different modes, such as Stealth Mode, which allows you to hide the fact you’re using a VPN.
-You can also employ the No-borders mode, to enjoy the VPN in restricted regions.
+The VPN kill switch isn’t the only security feature Surfshark employs to protect user browsing data.
+Customers also can enjoy several different modes, such as Camouflage Mode, which allows you to hide the fact you’re using a VPN.
+You can also employ the NoBorders mode to enjoy the VPN in restricted regions.

 Surfshark offers unlimited simultaneous connections and works on a whole host of operating systems.
 It is one of the cheapest VPNs on the market, assuming you buy one of its long-term plans.

-Paid users also can access more restricted content on the web, and bypass geo-limitations.
+Paid users also can access more restricted content on the web and bypass geo-limitations.
 While Hotspot Shield is based in the USA, a member of the Five Eyes, it operates a strict no-logs policy.
 This ensures that your activity on the servers will never be stored or shared.